JiUnitK/JobTracker/docs/workflow.md

 - views you wish existed but do not
 - places where score explanations are not intuitive
 - exports that still need manual cleanup
-- cases where stale/closed behavior feels wrong
+- cases where stale or closed behavior feels wrong
+- moments where the jump from company discovery to company-specific job review feels clumsy

 Those are good candidates for future workflow improvements or Milestone 8B hardening work.